-(6) Ethical corporate management at Poya international and related implementation: The Implementation of ethical corporate management and measures including the discrepancy between the executions of ethical corporate management and Ethic Corporate Management Best Practice Principles for TWSE/GTSM Listed Companies, and the reasons for the discrepancy:
+(6) Ethical corporate management at Poya international and related implementation: The Implementation of ethical corporate management and the variation (if any) with the Ethic Corporate Management Best Practice Principles for TWSE/GTSM Listed Companies, and reasons for such discrepancies:

-Status Variati any) with the Ethical Corporate Management Best Practice Principles Item evaluated Yes No Brief Explanation and Policies for 1 es 110 Dife Explanation TWSE/GTSM Listed Companies and reasons for such discrepancies 1.
-Policy of ethical corporate management and action plan in place Poya International has enacted Ethical Corporate •Compliant with the (A) Does Poya International have ethical operation policies Management Best Practice Principles, Code of Ethical "Ethical Corporate established by the Board, and do Poya International's Articles of Conduct, and Procedures for Ethical Management and Management Best Incorporation and external documents explicitly expressing its ✓ Guidelines for Conduct, passed by the Board of Directors.
+Status Variations (if any) with the Ethical Corporate Management Best Item evaluated Practice Principles item evaluateu Yes No Brief Explanation and Policies for TWSE/GTSM Listed Companies and reasons for such discrepancies 1.
+Policy of ethical corporate management and action plan in place Poya International has enacted Ethical Corporate ●Compliant with the (A) Does Poya International have ethical operation policies Management Best Practice Principles, Code of Ethical "Ethical Corporate established by the Board, and do Poya International's Articles of Conduct, and Procedures for Ethical Management and Management Best Incorporation and external documents explicitly expressing its ✓ Guidelines for Conduct, passed by the Board of Directors.
 Practice Principles for ethical policies and methods and are the Board and management The Board of Directors also clearly express policies and TWSE/GTSM- listed dedicated to the active implementation of these commitments? procedures of ethical management, together with top manager companies. in a commitment to the execution.
-(B) Did Poya International establish an evaluation system to • Poya International enacts Procedure for Ethical Management •Compliant with the evaluate risks of unethical behavior and regularly analyze and and Guidelines for Conduct according to Ethical Corporate "Ethical Corporate evaluate operations that have higher risk of unethical behavior Management Best Practice Principles.
+(B) Did Poya International establish an evaluation system to Poya International enacts Procedure for Ethical Management ●Compliant with the evaluate risks of unethical behavior and regularly analyze and and Guidelines for Conduct according to Ethical Corporate "Ethical Corporate evaluate operations that have higher risk of unethical behavior Management Best Practice Principles.
 Among them, it is Management Best and did the Company implement preventative measures for each ✓ clearly stated that unethical behaviors of accepting/taking Practice Principles for Item under Clause 2, Article 7 of the Ethical Corporate bribes, fraud, and insider trading are prohibited.
 Disciplines TWSE/GTSM- listed Management Best Practice Principles for Listed Companies? and appeal system are also clearly stated and executed in companies. internal personnel regulations.